What is it?

 -

-Mycelating the Damage.
-Fungal Alliances for Inhabiting a Damaged Territory - Sporótrica (eemeemee network)
+Mycelating the damage.
+Fungal alliances for inhabiting a damaged territory — Sporótrica (eemeemee network)

 Sporótrica is a nomadic laboratory of fungal imagination and cultivation practices with others.
-It is a node of the eemeemee network (Mutant Mycoporate Enclave).
+It is a node of the eemeemee network (Mutant Mycopirate Enclave).
 The goal of the Mutant eemeemee is to maintain a network of experiences, processes and knowledge generated around DIWO mycology.

 https://eemeemeee.org -